 As the petition for certiorari notes, “To permit states to pick and choose which marital protections married same-sex couples and their children may enjoy, based on the same rationales used to justify their exclusion from marriage in the past, would undermine this Court’s precedent and return these families to a caste-like position of official stigma and disfavor.”

-The Ropes & Gray team representing the petitioners in Pavan is led by Mr. Hallward-Driemeier, and includes business & securities litigation partner C. Thomas Brown (New York), and business & securities litigation associate Joshua Goldstein (Boston).
+The Ropes & Gray team representing the petitioners in Pavan is led by Mr. Hallward-Driemeier, and includes business & securities litigation partner C. Thomas Brown (New York).